 On the other hand, there are different opportunities that feel amazing.
-On page 47, She also shows you what your “wellsprings” are.
+These are your “wellspring” activities.
 These tasks give you energy, rather than requiring energy.
 They make you feel focused, confident, and in the flow.
-Coworkers and clients alike, can feel confident when coming to you with wellspring tasks and opportunities.
+Coworkers and clients alike can feel confident when coming to you with wellspring tasks and opportunities.

 For a quick tip on immediately applying these concepts to improving productivity – Ask yourself these simple questions:

 1. Which types of projects feel like a wellspring?
 (Do more of these, because they showcase your natural Advantages.)